cloudytuts/website/content/en/tutorials/kubernetes/how-to-run-wordpress-on-kubernetes.md

 ---
-title: "How to Run WordPress and MySQL on Kubernetes"
+title: "How to Deploy WordPress and MySQL on Kubernetes"
 date: 2020-08-19T22:18:46-04:00
 draft: false
 author: serainville